Pongeek/CoupCoupon-client/README.md

 ### Project Structure

-The frontend of the CoupCoupon project is built using React with TypeScript.
+The front end of the CoupCoupon project is built using React with TypeScript.
 The project follows a typical React application structure with components, utilities, and state management.

 ### Key Technologies